-Diagnosis of a pulmonary-renal syndrome requires the presence of both diffuse alveolar hemorrhage (as in diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is a syndrome of recurrent or persistent bleeding into the lungs, caused most often by an autoimmune disorder.
-Common symptoms are difficulty breathing and coughing... read more ) and kidney damage ( glomerulonephritis Glomerulonephritis Glomerulonephritis is a disorder of glomeruli (clusters of microscopic blood vessels in the kidneys with small pores through which blood is filtered).
+Diagnosis of a pulmonary-renal syndrome requires the presence of both recurrent or persistent bleeding into the lungs (as in diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is a syndrome of recurrent or persistent bleeding into the lungs, caused most often by an autoimmune disorder.
+Common symptoms are difficulty breathing and coughing... read more ) and kidney damage (glomerulonephritis Glomerulonephritis Glomerulonephritis is a disorder of glomeruli (clusters of microscopic blood vessels in the kidneys with small pores through which blood is filtered).
 It is characterized by body tissue swelling... read more ).

 Doctors can often diagnose diffuse alveolar hemorrhage by a person's symptoms and chest imaging findings.
-Chest imaging typically show abnormal white patches in the lungs caused by lung bleeding.
-If the diagnosis is not clear based on symptoms and chest imaging findings (for example, if the person has not coughed up blood), doctors may need to insert a flexible viewing tube into the lungs ( bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more ) and wash out the lungs with fluid ( bronchoalveolar lavage Procedures Done With Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more ) to check for blood.
+If the diagnosis is not clear based on symptoms and chest imaging findings (for example, if the person has not coughed up blood), doctors may need to insert a flexible viewing tube into the lungs (bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more ) and wash out the lungs with fluid (bronchoalveolar lavage Procedures Done With Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more ) to check for blood.

 The level of red cells in the blood is measured to test for anemia.